jabamaus/jaba/README.md

 - add slnproperty which can address sln sections.
 Particularly useful when used with ExtensibilityGlobals
 - disband VSProj in favour of VSUtilities module
 - Make it so that all attributes have to have a type?
-- way of validating key in hash attribute
 - test build actions
 - Move title/note/example into module and include
 - more error reporting testing with actual files rather than blocks